mines-ciroh/HydrometBench/README.md

 #### Overview
-The US NOAA Cooperative Institute for Research to Operations in Hydrology (CIROH) is a consortium of US institutions (academic, private, non-profit) that collectively partner with the US National Water Center (NWC) to conduct research to advance operational hydrologic forecasting services.
-One CIROH project that is being conducted at the Colorado School of Mines (CSM) is the CIROH Hydrologic Prediction Testbed (CHPT) -- a community-oriented initiative to establish rigorous, quantitative intercomparison and benchmarking of US operational hydrologic forecasts, and particularly the multiple elements – models, methods, datasets – involved in producing them.
+**HydrometBench** is a collection of experimental protocols and related datasets and codes for benchmarking scientific and technological advances related to hydrometeorological and hydroclimate forecasting.
+These contribute collectively to a hydrologic prediction 'testbed' that is being developed under the auspices (and sponsorship) from the _US NOAA Cooperative Institute for Research to Operations in Hydrology (CIROH)_.
+CIROH is a consortium of US institutions (academic, private, non-profit) that collectively partner with the US National Water Center (NWC) to conduct research to advance operational hydrologic forecasting services.
+The specific CIROH project developing HydrometBench, led at the Colorado School of Mines (CSM), is the _CIROH Hydrologic Prediction Testbed (CHPT)_ -- a community-oriented initiative to establish rigorous, quantitative intercomparison and benchmarking of US operational hydrologic forecasts, and particularly the multiple elements – models, methods, datasets – involved in producing them.
 The Testbed’s overarching goal is to address the problematic lack of coherence of research into fundamental challenges and needs for operational prediction systems, which is a significant impediment to intercomparison, benchmarking, and synergistic learning across diverse investments into forecasting research and development.

 The CHPT promotes a multi-faceted benchmark-oriented paradigm through facilitating the use of multiple community-based experimental protocols with standardized evaluation tools, targeting different forecasting and forecasting sub-component objectives.
 Examples of sub-components include model formulations, model parameterizations (e.g., a glacier physics algorithm), input datasets, and techniques (e.g., data assimilation, post-processing, ensemble methods), across timescales from nowcasting to multi-season prediction.